Bakala Foundation: Achilles Data

 Achilles Data is a three-month course of investigative journalism designed for students and media graduates from the Czech Republic.

 Journey – Journalism Bootcamp

 Journey is an intensive international journalism course for media students from the Czech Republic and other countries.
 Journey's workshops are concerned with data collection and analysis, and reporting.
 Lecturers have included Seymour Hersh, Jesse Eisinger, Charles Ornstein and Tracy Weber.

-The Bakalas’ other philanthropic activities
+Other philanthropic activities

 The Bakalas have supported a number of nonprofit organisations in the Czech Republic and abroad, such as The Aspen Institute Central Europe, Václav Havel Library, the Centre for Contemporary Art DOX in Prague and London's Design Museum.